chef/chef-web-docs/chef_master/source/index.rst

 This page has links to each topic in this doc set.
 You can also use the navigation tool or the search box to find what you're looking for.

-If you need documenation for previous versions, you can use the dropdown box labeled "Filter by product and version" to select the particular component and version you want.
+If you need documentation for previous versions, you can use the dropdown box labeled "Filter by product and version" to select the particular component and version you want.